clarelgibson/2022-school-admissions-dashboard/README.md

 ### schools.Rproj
 The R Project file for this analysis.

+### read.R
+R script file to read in the raw data (from the data-in directory).

+### clean.R
+R script file to clean the raw data.
+Selects required columns and renames columns for brevity, removes unwanted rows.

+### eda.R
+R script file for exploratory data analysis.
+Used to get to know the contents of the raw data better whilst cleaning it.

+### performance.R
+R script file to prepare the data for analysis of primary school KS2 performance.
+Summarises ks2 performance data to report a single average score for the 3 years of data collected.

+### rda
+Contains saved rda files.

 ## Sources and Credits
 * Find and compare schools in England (<https://www.gov.uk/school-performance-tables>)
 * Get information about schools (<https://get-information-schools.service.gov.uk/>)